dogweather/forkful/content/en/php/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma-Separated Values) involves reading from and writing data to CSV files, a popular format for representing tabular data in plain text.
-Programmers do it to easily exchange data between different programs, systems, or databases, thanks to its simplicity and wide support across platforms and programming languages.

 ## How to:
 PHP provides built-in functions for handling CSV files, making it straightforward to read from and write to these files without needing third-party libraries.
 Here are examples to get you started:

 ### Reading a CSV File
 You can open a CSV file and read its contents using `fopen()` in combination with `fgetcsv()`:

 ```php